jackorden/Examensarbete/README.md

 #### Deploying the VMs

-**NOTE:** Running the playbook immediately after using `terraform apply` can sometimes cause the playbook to fail at upgrading the VMs, since Cloud-init is still running the intial setup.
-The initial command is run from /Examensarbete
+**NOTE:** Running the playbook immediately after using `terraform apply` can sometimes cause the playbook to fail at upgrading the VMs, since Cloud-init could still be running the intial setup and locking the /var/lib/dpkg/lock file.
+The initial command is run from ./Examensarbete

 ```bash
 cd Terraform/ && terraform apply -auto-approve